 - a girl called Sarah had a single grandmother whose name was Jane

 - a girl called Sarah had multiple grandmothers, but only one called Jane

 A computer compiler might be unable to decide what to compile the input to based on what it is given and may need more.
-This is why most programming languages have strong structures and expect you to write less rather than more.
+This is why most programming languages have strong structures and expect you to write less rather than more but also why they are quite unlike English.
 For example: